carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 It is very important to distinguish between the two:

 * A *resource* is a CloudFormation term and can refer to any AWS resource.
-* An *API Resource* is a specific type of AWS resource (Custom::ApiResource) which is called "Resource" in API Gateway.
+* An *API Resource* is a specific type of AWS resource (Custom::ApiResource) and is called "Resource" in API Gateway.

 ##Setup
 ###Prerequisites